 Can a person have too many pasta recipes?
 Possibly, especially if you’re on a budget.
 It’s almost too easy to turn to pasta dishes, so when I do make one, I try to make it the best!
 You’ll love this warm and comforting dish loaded with fresh mozzarella, Italian sausage and for a healthier twist, ground chicken or turkey.
 Use ground beef if you’d rather, though.

-Here’s an old American classic standby pantry dish, one according to Wikipedia just celebrated its 100th birthday last year, being published in cookbooks as early as 1914.
-Simple, tasty, cheap and filling, Goulash (sometimes called Macaroni Beef or Chili Mac) is familiar to generations of Americans, especially throughout the Midwest where I grew up.
+Goulash is an old American standby dish from pantry ingredients.
+Wikipedia notes Goulash celebrated its 100th birthday last year, being published in cookbooks as early as 1914.
+Simple, tasty, cheap and filling, Goulash is familiar to generations of Americans.
 Talk about comfort food!

 I originally posted this Chicken Pot Pie in November of 2011, one of my very first posts!
 Today, as I made it again, I updated with new photos.
 That night, I had been looking at Time’s Money Issue and became sidetracked.
 Pretty soon, I was clicking on one link after another; you know how that goes, right?